shapespark/shapespark-viewer-api/README.md

 [`body-end.html`](examples/loading-banner/body-end.html) and [live
 scene](https://demo.shapespark.com/api-examples-banner/#autoplay)

-## Using your own static assets files.
+## Using your own static asset files.

 When extending the viewer you can use your own assets such as images, JSONs, videos or audio files.
 Place such files in an